sanskreate/Freeform_TextGeneration/README.md

 3. **Commit** your changes (`git commit -m 'Add amazing feature'`)
 4. **Push** to the branch (`git push origin feature/amazing-feature`)
 5. **Open** a Pull Request

-### Code Standards

-- Follow PEP 8 for Python code formatting
-- Add docstrings to all functions and classes
-- Include type hints where applicable
-- Write tests for new features
-- Update documentation as needed

 ## 📊 Performance